 And, students can take a Latin dance lesson or a paella cooking lesson at one of the Midwest's premier Spanish restaurants, or dine at authentic Mexican that it is so authentic, you won’t believe you’re still in the United States, or visit the Spanish Castle of Count Don Raimundo II for dinner and an evening of pageantry and horsemanship in 11th Century Spain.

-Finally, our GENERAL EDUCATIONAL TRIPS (as well as many of our Foreign Language trips) include some of the Midwest’s (if not the world's) pre-eminent museums (the Museum of Science and Industry and Shedd Aquarium, to name two) and tourist attractions, including Navy Pier and the John Hancock Building Observatory (both pictured above).
+Finally, our CLASSIC FAVORITE TRIPS (as well as many of our Foreign Language trips) include some of the Midwest’s (if not the world's) pre-eminent museums (the Museum of Science and Industry and Shedd Aquarium, to name two) and tourist attractions, including Navy Pier and the John Hancock Building Observatory (both pictured above).

 For schools traveling to Chicago by motorcoach, prices depend, more than anything else, upon bus charter costs from your school parking lot, and the number of students sharing those costs (and those prices go up and down as the number of paid participants go down and up).